lilkingjr1/simplemysql/README.md

 ```

 ## update(table, row{}, condition[])
 Update one more or rows based on a condition (or no condition).
+Returns number of rows affected.

 ```python
 # update all rows